texfaq/texfaq.github.io/FAQ-install-where.md

 For fonts, &lsaquo;_font_&rsaquo; refers to the font family (such as `cm` for Knuth's Computer Modern, `times` for Adobe's Times Roman).
-The supplier is usually obvious&nbsp;&mdash; the supplier ''public'' is commonly used for free fonts.
+The supplier is usually obvious&nbsp;&mdash; the supplier "public" is commonly used for free fonts.

 The &lsaquo;_syntax_&rsaquo; (for `map` and `enc` files) is a categorisation based on the way the files are written; candidates are names of programs such as `dvips` or `pdftex`.

-''Straight'' (La)TeX input can take other forms than the `sty`, `cls` or `fd` listed above, too
+"Straight" (La)TeX input can take other forms than the `sty`, `cls` or `fd` listed above, too
 (apart from the 'obvious' `tex`).
 Examples are (the obvious) `tex`, `lfd` for [`babel`](https://ctan.org/pkg/babel) language